ennui2342/ennui2342.github.io/_posts/2020-10-06-The-interconnectedness-of-communications--architecture--and-organisational-design.md

 ---
 publish: true
+title: The interconnectedness of communications, architecture, and organisational design
-title: 2020-10-06 The interconnectedness of communications, architecture, and organisational design
+filename: 2020-10-06 The interconnectedness of communications, architecture, and organisational design
 excerpt: Engineering team size can be an important factor in team performance and should be a mindful part of your organisational design.